Kicksaw-Consulting/django-serverless-oauth-session/README.md

 This package assumes you're not using Django's ORM (a SQL database) and that you are using AWS.
 If so, the point is to spin up a DynamoDB table with which your application can store an OAuth token from an authenticating user.
-This table will only have one row, the token of the most recent user to authenticate.
+This table will only have one active token at a time, which is the token of the most recent user to authenticate.
+Past tokens are kept around for up to one month.

+This package is certainly not intended for a user-facing web-application.

 # Usage